tab0r/Neural.Swarms/README.md

 # Neural.Swarms
 Python swarm simulation with neural net based agents.
 Mainly focused on the NaviGame in my fork of [Python.Swarms](https://github.com/thetabor/Python.Swarms/), but the way I extend the game to allow a neural net is applicable to all of the games.
-Note that you will either need my fork or [the original](https://github.com/elmar-hinz/Python.Swarms/), with the files in ```Python.Swarms resources```.
+You will need that repo, so clone it down before continuing.
 I am exploring both supervised and reinforcement learning for the agent.
 For a nice visual display, see:

 ```
 /NaviGame/Reinforcement Model Training.ipynb